Vision Therapy — Developmental Optometry

 Vision therapy is not only for children, but can also be effective in adults — particularly if they are determined to improve their visual abilities and strictly adhere to the program.
-Contact Visual Symptoms Treatment Center to learn how Dr. Neil Margolis can help you or your child function better in the day-to-day life.
+Contact Visual Symptoms Treatment Center to learn how Dr. Neil Margolis or Dr. Michael DeStefano can help you or your child function better in the day-to-day life.

 Who Can Benefit From Vision Therapy?

 A large number of patients have an undiagnosed vision condition that might be affecting their ability to function, learn, and thrive.

 Vision therapy can help patients of all ages with conditions and symptoms related to:

 - Anyone seeking to reach peak performance in sports (Sports Vision Training)